345th Bomb Squadron: Training in the United States

 The squadron was first activated at MacDill Field, Florida as one of the original four squadrons assigned to the 98th Bombardment Group.
 The 345th soon moved to Barksdale Field, Louisiana, where it began to train as a Consolidated B-24 Liberator heavy bomber squadron under Third Air Force.

 The squadron's training was short and it deployed to Egypt in July 1942 over the South Atlantic Ferrying Route transiting from Morrison Field, Florida though the Caribbean Sea to Brazil.
 It made the Atlantic crossing from Brazil to Liberia, then transited east across central Africa to Sudan.
 The air echelon of the group reformed with the ground echelon which traveled by the SS Pasteur around the Cape of Good Hope, joining with the air echelon of the squadron and the 415th Bombardment Squadron at RAF Ramat David, in Palestine.

 Combat in the Middle East

 Upon arrival in the Near East, the squadron became part of United States Army Middle East Air Force, which was replaced by Ninth Air Force in November.
 It entered combat in August, attacking shipping and harbor installations to cut Axis supply lines to North Africa.
 It also bombed airfields and rail transit lines in Sicily and mainland Italy.
 The squadron moved forward with Ninth Air Force to airfields in Egypt; Libya and Tunisia supporting the British Eighth Army in the Western Desert Campaign.
-Its support of this campaign earned the squadron the Distinguished Unit Citation.
+Its support of this campaign earned the squadron the Distinguished Unit Citation (DUC).